 The reservoir is no longer used and we like to hike down into it and clamber over the rock sides.
 Usually there is a marshy section at the very bottom; sometimes it collects water, but never more than ankle or knee deep.

 So we walked across the ice at the bottom and as we got near the opposite side the ice cracked and Michael and I (who were in the lead) fell through.
 A hole opened in the ice, about 6 feet in diameter and suddenly we were standing in water (very cold water) up to our armpits.
 I tried to climb out, but the ice kept breaking (just like you read about).
-Fortunately, there were tiny trees (maybe sumac bushes) growing in out of the water and we used them to pull ourselves out and back onto solid ice
+Fortunately, there were tiny trees (maybe sumac bushes) growing in out of the water and we used them to pull ourselves out and back onto solid ice.

 We walked home quickly (about 10 minutes), washed all our clothes, and took hot showers.
 No real harm (except to Michael's phone and my camera) and we learned first-hand about the risks of winter hiking, and my desire for an adventure was met.